amphp/thread/README.md

 AMP parallelizes asynchronous function calls to worker thread pools.
 Its goal is to simplify the use of [`ext/pthreads`][pthreads] in non-blocking applications.
 AMP allows developers to write synchronous functions which are dispatched to the thread pool and returned asynchronously.
-This simple approach makes concurrency and distributed processing a reality for PHP coders of any skill level.
 AMP's OS-agnostic functionality is available in both Windows and POSIX environments via the [pthreads extension][pthreads].

 ## Project Goals